L1b3rtar10/doomsday-wallet/README.md

 ### Safety considerations
 As a matter of fact, the user's master key does not exist in the real world and it is not available to anyone, so can't be used by an attacker.
-Safety is achieved by splitting the key generation process into 3 different components, one of which is something only the user has access to (answers), so, again, not available to any external attacker.
+Safety is achieved by splitting the key generation process into 3 different components, one of which is something only the user has knowledge of (answers), so, again, not available to any external attacker.

 A 256 bit **OTP** is embedded into the source code, but it doesn't need the extra level of safety that a BIP39 seed would.